RESEARCH STARTER

 In the decades following World War II, radioactive decay ceased to be a laboratory curiosity and became a widely used tool.
 The understanding of radioactive decay has led to the development of the means to date geological and archaeological specimens.
 Radioactive-dating techniques take advantage of the fact that each species of excited nucleus will decay so that half of it disappears after a particular amount of time elapses.
 If no new excited nuclei have been added to the sample since it was formed, one can compare the number of excited nuclei remaining in the sample to the number of nuclei in the sample formed by the radioactive decay and thus determine how long it has been since the sample was formed.
 The understanding of geologic time is based largely on radioactive dating.

-The presence of a large number of nuclei undergoing radioactive decay makes nuclear wastes hazardous.
+The presence of a large number of nuclei undergoing radioactive decay makes nuclear waste hazardous.
 Although short-lived nuclei decay within a year and disappear, wastes from nuclear reactors are characterized by the presence of nuclei with long half-lives.
 They must therefore be stored in such a manner that they will not come in contact with the environment for tens of thousands of years.
 Only very stable geologic formations where wastes cannot be reached by groundwater will permit such storage.
 The search for suitable areas has covered many states.
-Radioactive decay has become a concern of many home owners with the discovery that seepage of radioactive radon gas, produced by the decay of minerals in the earth, has raised radiation levels in some homes above levels deemed healthy.
+Radioactive decay has become a concern for many homeowners with the discovery that seepage of radioactive radon gas, produced by the decay of minerals in the Earth, has raised radiation levels in some homes above levels deemed healthy.

 Despite its hazards, radioactive decay has become a useful tool in many types of geological research.
 For example, small amounts of short-lived radioactivity have been injected into geothermal systems along with cooled water to see how long it takes the reinjected water to reach the production end of the system.
 Radiation detectors are inserted into boreholes during petroleum exploration to map the presence of radioactive minerals along the walls of the borehole, which assists in the identification of shale layers within a sandstone formation.
 Radioactive decay has proved to be a useful tool for scientific research and exploration.